Our Austrian Loden wool coat and our exceptional yak coat 🏔️🐃

 With a beautiful burgundy scarf

-Gray and burgundy mix perfectly, and it gives a little more roughness to an outfit with gray on the top and pants:
+Grey and burgundy are a perfect match, and it adds a little more edge to an outfit with grey on the top and pants:

-The overshirt warms up the outfit and the burgundy scarf gives a little more personality to the whole thing!
-Sneakers , pants , coat, BonneGueule scarf , and secret shirt.
+The overshirt warms up the outfit and the burgundy of the scarf gives a little more personality to the whole thing!
+Sneakers , pants , coat, BonneGueule scarf , and a secret overshirt.

-A colorful scarf goes a long way in an outfit!
+A colorful scarf goes a long way in adding a touch of style to an outfit!

 With a denim jacket and a thick sweater

-This is an outfit aimed at layering lovers!
-She uses the denim jacket as a mid-layer, and it will be perfect for long days of walking.
+This is an outfit for layering lovers!
+It uses the denim jacket as a mid-layer, and it will be perfect for long days of walking.

-The denim jacket also adds a nice vintage touch to the whole look.
+The denim jacket also adds a nice vintage touch to the whole thing.

 Coat, pants , BonneGueule boots , secret sweater, Levi's denim jacket

-Austrian woolen cloth, faded denim, very thick knit: it's an outfit full of textures!
+Austrian wool, washed denim, very thick knit: it’s an outfit full of textures!

 Europe US